Average Revenue per User

 Best Practices

-Clearly define what counts as a “user” or “subscriber” and maintain this definition consistently over time to ensure comparability.
+Clearly define what counts as a “user” and maintain this definition consistently over time to ensure comparability.

-Include only active, paying users in ARPU calculations; exclude free trials and inactive accounts to accurately measure monetization.
+Include total users in ARPU calculations; exclude free trials and inactive accounts to accurately measure monetization.

 Align revenue and user counts over the exact same period (monthly, quarterly, etc.) to avoid timing mismatches.